princekunal101/academic-section/Studies/Computer-Orginization-and-Architechture/Java-Point/README.md

 A load input is activated by the control variable 'P' which is transferred to the register R2.

 ### Bus and Memory Transfers
-A digital system composed of many registers, and paths must be provided to transfer information from one register to another.
-The number of wires connecting all of the registers will be excessive if separate lines are used between each register and all other registers in the system.
+A digital System composed of many registers, and paths must be provided to transfer information from one register to another.
+The number of wires connecting all of the registers will be excessive if separate lines are used between each register and all other registers in the System.

-A bus structure, on the other hand, is more efficient for transferring information between registers in a multi-register configuration system.
+A bus structure, on the other hand, is more efficient for transferring information between registers in a multi-register configuration System.

 A bus consists of a set of common lines, one for each bit of register, through which binary information is transferred one at a time.
 Control signals determine which register is selected by the bus during a particular register transfer.

-The following block diagram shows a Bus system for four registers.
+The following block diagram shows a Bus System for four registers.
 It is constructed with the help of four 4 * 1 Multiplexers each having four data inputs (0 through 3) and two selection inputs (S1 and S2).

-We have used labels to make it more convenient for you to understand the input-output configuration of a Bus system for four registers.
+We have used labels to make it more convenient for you to understand the input-output configuration of a Bus System for four registers.
 For instance, output 1 of register A is connected to input 0 of MUX1.
 ![Bus System for 4 register.javapoint](https://static.javatpoint.com/tutorial/coa/images/bus-and-memory-transfers.png)
 The two selection lines S1 and S2 are connected to the selection inputs of all four multiplexers.
 The selection lines choose the four bits of one register and transfer them into the four-line common bus.